LiskArchive/lips/proposals/lip-chain_registration.md

 #### Execution

-When a sidechain registration command is executed, new entries for the interoperability module are created in the mainchain state (see Figure 1).
+When a sidechain registration command is executed, new entries for the Interoperability module are created in the mainchain state (see Figure 1).
 In particular, let `trs` be a transaction with module ID `MODULE_ID_INTEROPERABILITY` and command ID `COMMAND_ID_SIDECHAIN_REG` to be executed.
 Then:

 *   The chain ID of the sidechain is assigned as  `chainID = numberOfChains + 1`, where `numberOfChains` is the total number of registered chains on the Lisk mainchain (counting Lisk Mainchain).
-*   An interoperability account store as specified in [Properties, serialization, and initial values of the interoperability module LIP][interopAccount] is created as:
+*   An interoperability account store as specified in [Introduce Interoperability module LIP][interopAccount] is created as:
     *   `storePrefix`: `STORE_PREFIX_CHAIN_DATA`
     *   `storeKey`: `uint32be(chainID)`.
-    *   `storeValue`: `interopSidechainAcc` where `interopSidechainAcc` is the interoperability account object, serialized according to the `interoperabilityAccount` schema defined in Properties, serialization, and initial values of the interoperability module LIP, and initialized as:
+    *   `storeValue`: `interopSidechainAcc` where `interopSidechainAcc` is the interoperability account object, serialized according to the `interoperabilityAccount` schema defined in Introduce Interoperability module LIP, and initialized as:
         *   The `interopSidechainAcc.name` property as stated in the `trs.params.name` property.
         *   The `interopSidechainAcc.networkID` property is calculated as the output of `SHA-256(trs.params.genesisBlockId || senderAddress)` where `||` indicates bytes concatenation and `senderAddress` is the address of the user account corresponding to the `trs.senderPublicKey` property.
         *   The content of the `interopSidechainAcc.validators` object is set as follows:
             *   The `keys` array is equal to the `trs.params.initValidators.keys` array.
             *   The `weights` array is equal to the `trs.params.initValidators.weights` array.
             *   The `certificateThreshold` property is equal to the `trs.params.initValidators.certificateThreshold` property.
-        *   The following [registration CCM][regCCM] is added to `interopSidechainAcc.outbox` by calling the `addToOutbox(chainID, registrationCCM)` logic as specified in Properties, serialization, and initial values of the interoperability module LIP:
+        *   The following [registration CCM][regCCM] is added to `interopSidechainAcc.outbox` by calling the `addToOutbox(chainID, registrationCCM)` logic as specified in Introduce Interoperability module LIP:

             ```java
 			registrationCCM = {